PonzhiAghan/Breast_Cancer_MLOPS/README.md

 # Packaging the ML Model of Breast Cancer Classification

 #### Problem Statement
-- Company wants to automate the loan eligibility process based on customer detail provided while filling online application form.
+- I want to develop a machine learning model to classify whether a given tumor is benign or malignant based on features extracted from breast cancer cell images.
-- It is a classification problem where we have to predict whether a loan would be approved or not.
+- It is a classification problem where we have to predict whether a tumor is benign or malignant.

 #### Data
 The data corresponds to a set of financial requests associated with individuals.